Wendy Williams Flaunts Legs In Short Skirt & Tight Top

 Wendy Williams was spotted out and about in New York City on Tuesday as she dropped by Good Day NY to let fans know about her upcoming tour dates.

-According to The Daily Mail, Wendy Williams was photographed by the paparazzi as she donned a skimpy little outfit.
+According to the Daily Mail, Wendy Williams was photographed by the paparazzi as she wore a skimpy little outfit.

-In the sexy snapshots, the talk show host is seen wearing a short blue and red print skirt, which flaunted Williams’ long, lean legs.
-She added a tight, black short-sleeved t-shirt that showcased Wendy’s flat tummy and hourglass figure.
+In the sexy snapshots, the talk show host is seen wearing a short blue-and-red print skirt, which flaunted Williams’ long, lean legs.
+She added a tight, black short-sleeved t-shirt that showcased her flat tummy and hourglass figure.

 The TV personality had her long, sandy brown hair parted down the middle and styled in curls that fell down her back and over her shoulders.
-She also donned a full face of makeup, which consisted of darkened eyebrows, thick lashes, brown eye shadow, a shimmering highlighter, nude lips, and pink blush on her cheeks.
+She also sported a full face of makeup, which consisted of darkened eyebrows, thick lashes, brown eye shadow, a shimmering highlighter, nude lips, and pink blush on her cheeks.

-She accessorized her look by sporting multiple diamond bracelets on her wrist as well as a watch.
-She donned a large diamond ring on her finger, a diamond chain around her neck, as well as her signature “W” necklace.
-She added black sneakers on her feet, and carried a Louis Vuitton bag, and a cream-colored purse in her hands.
+Williams accessorized her look by sporting multiple diamond bracelets on her wrist as well as a watch.
+She wore a large diamond ring on her finger, a diamond chain around her neck, as well as her signature “W” necklace.
+The TV host added black sneakers on her feet and carried a Louis Vuitton bag, and a cream-colored purse in her hands.

-As previously reported by The Inquisitr, Wendy Williams’ talk show is allegedly in jeopardy of being cancelled, and her staffers are said to be getting worried.
+As previously reported by The Inquisitr, Wendy Williams’ talk show is allegedly in jeopardy of being canceled, and her staffers are said to be getting worried.

-Page Six, reports that Wendy’s show will be back for Season 11, per her contract.
-However, beyond that is a mystery, and her staff have already allegedly started looking for new jobs.
+Page Six reports that Wendy’s show will be back for Season 11, per her contract.
+However, things are a mystery beyond that, and her staff has allegedly started looking for new jobs.

 “They are all well aware that all they have is Season 11 left, that’s guaranteed, but until [production company] Debmar-Mercury announces that they are renewing additional seasons beyond the next season, some staff have begun searching for jobs,” an insider told the outlet.